Will North Carolina cover the spread vs. Northern Iowa? Betting Trends, Record ATS

 North Carolina vs Northern Iowa Betting Records & Stats

-- The Tar Heels' record against the spread last season was 9-21-0.
+- The Tar Heels' record against the spread last year was 9-21-0.

 - North Carolina won all six games it played as a moneyline favorite with odds of -900 or shorter last year.